guptakaran11/grasskode-website/content/post/travel/sea-cambodia-otres-shv.md

 +++
 date = "2016-09-25T04:15:23+07:00"
-commented_categories = ["travel"]
+categories = ["travel"]
-commented_tags = ["south east asia", "cambodia", "beach", "hippie place", "backpacking"] commented_series = "SEA Chronicles" type = "draft" image = "https://c4.staticflickr.com/9/8033/29241675243_4ba67bb3bd_c.jpg"
-title = "Otres & Sihanoukville, Cambodia"
-toc = true
+tags = ["south east asia", "cambodia", "beach", "hippie place", "backpacking"] series = "SEA Chronicles" image = "https://c4.staticflickr.com/9/8033/29241675243_4ba67bb3bd_c.jpg" title = "Otres & Sihanoukville, Cambodia" toc = true

 +++

 I suddenly decided to get out of Kampot and headed towards the seaside to check out the much talked-about Otres Beach.
-It was off season and I found overcast skies, rough seas, empty beaches that housed perennial hippies and a fabricated tourist hub.
+It was off season and I found overcast skies, rough seas, empty beaches that housed perennial hippies in a fabricated tourist hub.
 I took some time to myself to work on pending projects and then headed back to Vietnam where a prior engagement awaited me.

 <hr />